jhli973/GettingCleaningData_Project/README.md

-# GettingCleaningData_Project
+# GettingCleaningData_Project for Coursera course "Getting and Cleaning Data"
-The project for this course

 # Introduction about the how the script function